jang33013-ops/Comp359-Assignment3/README.md

 ## Kartik Bhanot — Encoding a Tree into a Prüfer Sequence

-Encoding is the reverse direction: given a labeled tree as an edge list, produce its Prüfer sequence.
-The algorithm mirrors the decoding process — repeatedly find the leaf with the smallest label, record its neighbour, remove it, and repeat until two vertices remain.
+Encoding acts in the reverse direction; given a labeled tree as an edge list, produce its Prüfer sequence.
+The algorithm mirrors the decoding process: repeatedly finding the leaf with the smallest label, recording its neighbour, removing it, and repeating until two vertices remain.

-The important thing Member 4 verified is that **encoding then decoding gives back the original tree**, and **decoding then encoding gives back the original code**.
-This round-trip check confirms the bijection is working correctly in both directions, which is what proves Cayley's formula — every sequence maps to exactly one tree and vice versa.
+In this part of the project, we proved that encoding -> decoding gives back the original tree.
+The opposite is true as well, returning the original code.
+This round-trip check confirms the bijection is working correctly in both directions, proving Cayley's formula; every sequence maps to exactly one tree and vice versa.

 ---

-## Mayank? — Generating All Labeled Trees
+## Mayank — Generating All Labeled Trees

-With decoding working, generating all labeled trees on n vertices is straightforward: produce every possible Prüfer sequence of length n−2 and decode each one.
-Since labels range from 1 to n and the sequence has length n−2, there are exactly n^(n−2) sequences — one per labeled tree.
+With decoding working, generating all labeled trees on n vertices was straightforward: produce every possible Prüfer sequence of length n−2 then decode each one. `itertools.product` was used to generate the sequences, which would then be decoded using Dhananjay's `decode_prufer()` function, before filtering out all trees including a vertex with degree > 3.
+In our case, generation stops as soon as 100 trees have been accepted.

-Member 5 used `itertools.product` to generate every sequence, decoded each using Member 3's `decode_prufer()`, and filtered out any tree where a vertex has degree greater than 3.
-Generation stops as soon as 100 trees have been accepted.
+### Why the filtering works

-**Why the filtering works:** the maximum degree of a vertex equals the number of times its label appears in the Prüfer sequence plus one (for its last edge).
+The maximum degree of a vertex equals the number of times its label appears in the Prüfer sequence plus one (for its last edge).
 So a vertex with degree 4 or more would appear at least 3 times in the code.
 Filtering by max degree simply checks this after decoding.

-**Results for n=7:**
+### Results for n=7

 ```
 Prüfer sequences checked : 191